Skip to main content

 If you lose:

-The customer keeps the refunded amount, and you lose both the payment and the $15 fee
+The customer keeps the refunded amount, and you bear the loss of the payment plus any dispute fees described in your agreement.

 Preventing Chargebacks